 How to plan a celebration of life

-What should be included in a celebration of life?
 There really is no right or wrong way to organise a celebration of life for a loved one who’s passed away.
 But if you need some inspiration or want to know where to start here are a few things to think about.

 - Choose a venue.
-Whether you’re planning something small or you’d like to have the celebration in a large open space you’ll need to consider things like accessibility, catering, and if you’d like to play music or show videos.
+Whether you’re planning something small, or you’d like to have the celebration in a large open space you’ll need to consider things like accessibility, catering, and if you’d like to play music or show videos.
 And think about what will work best for the length of time that the celebration will last for.
 Do you need to find somewhere nearby for guests to stay for example?

 Celebration of life ideas

 If you’re planning on celebrating the life of a loved one who’s passed, you might not be sure where to start.
 Here you can find a few ideas to help.